-In Rank what happens, it again gives a unique number but if the data repeats right, for the same kind of data it does not go and generate a unique number.
+In Rank what happens, it again gives a singular number but if the info repeats right, for an equivalent quite data it doesn’t go and generate a singular number.

-In other words for Sukesh, it has generated a unique number 5 and for Raju, it generated a unique number 3.
-For Rajendra, it generated a unique number but as soon as it found Rajendra again it did not generate a unique number.
+In other words for Sukesh, it’s generated a singular number 5 and for Raju, it generated a singular number 3.
+For Rajendra, it generated a singular number but as soon because it found Rajendra again it didn’t generate a singular number.

-So if there are repeated data right the Rank Function will use the same number for the repeated data.
+So if there are repeated data right the Rank Function will use an equivalent number for the repeated data.

-Now there is a small problem here especially in Rank you can see over here
+Now there’s little problem here especially in Rank you’ll see up here

-1 for Rajendra that is good and again 1 for Rajendra that is also good but where has the 2 gone but suddenly I have 3 for Raju and 4 for Shiv and 5 for Sukesh.
+1 for Rajendra that’s good and again 1 for Rajendra that’s also good but where has the two gone but suddenly I even have 3 for Raju and 4 for Shiv and 5 for Sukesh.

 I would like to see rank number 2 for Raju why he has skipped a value right?

-I want him to use a second value and I want him to use a value in continuous passion. that’s where we can use something called Dense Rank.
+I want him to use a second value and i would like him to use a worth in continuous passion. that’s where we will use something called Dense Rank.